officialGanesh/Automate-Spiral/README.md

 # Drawing Spiral Using PyAutoGui 🖌️

+# Please Work Carefully With pyAutoGui (use Ctrl+Alt+Del for Windows and you can use Command-Shift-Option-Q) to log out.

 ## Project Description
 In this project we'll be drawing spiral using pyAutoGui module in python.
 This project is a part of " AUTOMATE THE BORING STUFF USING PYTHON (by AL SWEIGART) ".